adamfinkelstein/hepcat-chair/README.md

 # Hepcat Chair

 This repo contains code to help the SIGGRAPH PC Chair add data to Hepcat.
-There are two programs:
+There are three programs:

-* `fake.py` - generates fake data in CSV files (papers, users, reviews, etc. This is mostly simulating data that would otherwise be exported from Linklings.
+* `fake.py` - generates fake data in CSV files (papers, users, reviews, etc.) This is mostly simulating data that would otherwise be exported from Linklings.
 It is helpful for testing in Hepcat, since none of this data is sensitive.

 * `chair.py` - reads either **fake** or **real** CSV files for papers and reviews, and exports the `chair.csv` file to be uploaded to Hepcat with review information for each paper.
 This computes an average score for sorting as well as a formatted string for display of the review information, for each paper.

+* `plot.py` - reads the file `stats.csv` (or whatever name) output by chair.py, and makes four histograms of the various types of score.
+Outputs a PNG showing the histograms.

 ## One-time setup